erszcz/msc-thesis/dfly-multiboot.md

 - the Multiboot header magic number: 0x1BADB002,
 - flags which state what the kernel expects from the bootloader,
-- a checksum which when added to the other header fields, must have a 32-bit unsigned sum of zero.
+- a checksum which when added to the other header fields must have a 32-bit unsigned sum of zero.

 These values are sufficient for GRUB to recognize the kernel image